milexm/TechnicalNotes/Git-GitHub/git_notes.md

 #### 3.2.1.
 The blob

 Let's get a better handle of the concepts described so far.
 Let's create a sample Git repository, and show how Git works from the bottom up.
 For more information, see [Git from the bottom up](https://jwiegley.github.io/git-from-the-bottom-up/).
+To make the things simple, let's start a new repository locally on your computer.

+> [!WARNING]
+> At this point, we are not talking about remote repository hosted on GitHub.

 1. In a terminal window, create a directory and switch to it.
+In my example the directoy path is: `C:\GitHub\milexm\git-basics`

 		mkdir git-basics
  		cd git-basics